Each field in AS.form is represented by an AS.form.field object.

 Note: this setting is ignored on mobile devices, where labels are presented in full-width.

-the field becomes mandatory (not disabled, non-empty value).
+Boolean: if evaluated to true the field becomes mandatory (not disabled, non-empty value).

-this label won’t be created.
+Boolean: if evaluated true this label won’t be created.

-this warning message won’t be created.
+Boolean: if evaluated true this warning message won’t be created.

 Function or string: triggered on field change.